grampc/pygrampc/README.md

  - C allocated arrays are exposed via numpy arrays.

 ## Installation
+First you need the Eigen 3.4 Library installed on your computer.
+Download the library at https://eigen.tuxfamily.org/index.php?title=Main_Page and follow the installation commands in their `INSTALL` file.

 Clone this repository and install the package via pip.
 You need a suitable C++ compiler installed listed at the [pybind11](https://github.com/pybind/pybind11) project.
 ```